fitabigail/family-quiz/README.md

 ### The goals were accomplished in the following ways

-- First time visitor is given the option to see or skip the quiz rules.
+- First-time visitor is given the option to see or skip the quiz rules.
 - First-time visitors can play the Quiz.
 - Once start the Quiz the user can keep track of the score.
 - After the quiz is completed the user can check his score on the terminal